sllopis/Project-7-Codepath/README.md

 Recreating the Exploit

-1- Gain access to an account with at least posting-level permissions via social engineering or another exploit.
-(Alternatively, if the site allows unauthenticated users to post via some special configuration, then an account is not needed.)
+1 ) Gain access to an account with at least posting-level permissions via social engineering or another exploit.
-2- Either create a new page/post or modify an existing one.
+2 ) Either create a new page/post or modify an existing one.
-3- Use the HTML editor (not the Visual editor) to insert code similar to the following and post:
+3 ) Use the HTML editor (not the Visual editor) to insert code similar to the following and post:

 `<a href="[caption code=">]</a><a title=" <Event-attribute-with-JS-code-here>  ">link</a>`

 **#2: Authenticated Shortcode Tags XSS**